webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 ### How do I apply migrations in a deployment environment?

 - Make sure your `schema.prisma` file points to the correct database.
-- Add `migrations migrate --skip-confirmation` to your deploy script.
+- Add `migrations migrate --force` to your deploy script.

 ## CLI Reference